andela-mnzomo/bc-6-my-issue-tracker/README.md

 The following recommendations would improve the application:

-- User profiles, with profile pictures and brief biographies for each user
+- Email confirmation as part of the registration process
+- User profiles: capabality for users to add or edit their password, email address, profile picture, and biography
 - Pushing of notifications as a popup rather than rendering them in a list on the notifications page